A low pH is one thing. A high pH is a whole other challenge.

 After a couple of hours, test your pool’s pH.
 If your pool’s pH isn’t in the optimal range (7.2 to 7.6), you’ll have to make some small adjustments.

-Sodium bisulfate granular formula is an easy way to decrease your pool’s pH levels.
+Sodium bisulfate granular formula is an easy way to decrease the pH in your pool pool.
 The best part about it is that it is safe for use around your family and pets, unlike some of the other options out there.
-Stay vigilant and check your pH levels often!
+Stay vigilant and check your pH levels often in order to make this summer pool season one that your whole neighborhood will enjoy.